abdullah-al-masud/msdlib/README.md

 ![](examples/filters_and_spectrogram_example/Spectrogram_of_stereo_1.jpg)<br>

 This is a function that allows us to calculate spectrogram of any time series signal and also plots heatmap for that spectrogram with proper frequency bins and time axis.
+Example can be found [here](examples/filters_and_spectrogram_example.py)
 <br><br>